-The presence on and movement of construction workers on and off the site poses a potential safety threat to local famers and farm workers in the vicinity of the site.
-In addition, farm infrastructure, such as fences and gates, may be damaged and stock losses may also result from gates being left open and/or fences being damaged, or stock theft linked either directly or indirectly to the presence of construction workers on the site.
-The potential risks (safety, livestock, and farm infrastructure) can be effectively mitigated by careful planning and managing the movement of construction workers on and off the site workers during the construction phase.
+The presence on and movement of construction workers on and off the site poses a potential safety threat to local famers and farm workers in the vicinity of the site and was raised as a key issue by local landowners.
+In addition, farm infrastructure, such as fences and gates, may be damaged and stock losses may also result from gates being left open and/or fences being damaged, or stock theft linked either directly or indirectly to the presence of farm workers on the site.
+The potential risks (safety, livestock, and farm infrastructure) can be effectively mitigated by careful planning and managing the movement of construction on and off the site workers during the construction phase.
+Mitigation measures to address these risks are outlined below.